 An Ottoman-era bridge spans the furious Nervata river uniting the Croat side with the Muslim neighborhoods of Mostar.

 The most valuable lesson that I learned from my mentor Tim was to bring a place to life with details.
 In his own words: “the biggest character in your story has no voice and it is the place itself.”

 Something being the “best” or “simply too good” or the “most awesome ever” is never enough.
 As a travel writer, we have to ask why.

 While I was traveling in Herzegovina, I was told that the Herzegovinan honey was voted as the best at a recent convention of apiarists in Japan.
 But this piece of information by itself is not valuable to the reader.
 On asking why is the honey so good, I came to know that the karst topography of Herzegovina is home to many different kinds of medicinal and aromatic herbs, and it is the nectar of these plants that is collected by the bees and gives the Herzegovinan honey its distinctively sweet, herbal taste.

 These are the fine details which when reprised often enough in an article will weave a rich tapestry of the place in the reader’s mind.
 The divine is in the details.

 The most important thing I learned from the writing workshop is the importance of crafting pitches: before you write the story, you need to sell the story.
 Each magazine has different goals and unique needs, as well as their respective niches, so merely writing the article and “shopping around” for a place to publish is not enough to land you the job.

-Charukesi Ramadurai shows how it's not only the story being told that's important but the interesting details that make it stand out.
+BBC Travel contributor Charukesi Ramadurai reveals that it's not only the story told that's important but the interesting details that make it stand out.

 With charismatic locals and the usual Balkan charm, Montenegro has it all: vibrant beaches, idyllic fields, incredible mountains, amazing cultural heritage...
 Here’s a travelers guide to discover Montenegro’s many facets.